IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 Valid_Min- The NetCDF minimum valid value which is of the same type as the variable.
 Skip this for strings or double/floats that are unlimited.

 Valid_Range- The NetCDF two length vector containing the minimum and maximum valid values.

+Value Type-  This identifies the data type and is necessary for conversion from the ascii entry.